 - Wait until you have a full load to run the dishwasher and washing machine, and avoid peak usage hours.
 Electricity is in high demand during business hours, so the best time to use these appliances is in the evening.

 - New Hampshire Unitil customers can check out the NHSaves online retail catalog, while Massachusetts customers can explore energy-saving options at the Mass Save site.
-Here, you’ll find discounted power strips, LED light bulbs, smart thermostats. and more available for purchase.
+Here, you’ll find discounted power strips, smart thermostats, and more available for purchase.

 Lastly, remember that it all comes out in the wash: you may be keeping your thermostat on its “home” setting more than you did before, but think about the carbon emissions you’re saving by cutting out your commute, and the associated costs of gas, insurance, eating out, etc.